 Bonus reason #27: Your child can take the ABC course: Academic Boot Camp.
 This course is like nothing else in the homeschooling community.
-Dr. Gary North, the RPC’s Director of Curriculum Development, teaches students how to master new information.
+Dr. Gary North, the RPC's Director of Curriculum Development, teaches students how to master new information.
 He explains a crucial technique that empowers students who lack self-confidence.
-He calls it “flypaper memory.”
+He calls it "flypaper memory."
 This technique gives them a permanent edge: for the rest of their lives.
 Your child can take this course for free.
-If, when it’s over, your child still does not feel equipped academically, just cancel your membership.
-This course is the “test drive.”
+If, when it's over, your child still does not feel equipped academically, just cancel your membership.
+This course is the "test drive."
 You get a money-back guarantee that is longer than your child needs to obtain a permanent academic advantage.
 If you and your child are still unconvinced after the course is over, you can get 100% of your money back.
 I take 100% the risk.
 Could this course give you a permanent edge?
 Yes.
-But you don’t have to take all of it.
-Just take Lesson #1 and Lesson #8.
-To see what this course course offers, click here.
-Look at the lesson titles.
-You will see why your child needs this course, even if you decide to stick with a textbooks-based curriculum.
-(But you won’t.)
+But you don't have to take all of it.
+Just take Lesson #1 and Lesson #8 to dramatically improve your comprehension and memory.

 Bonus reason #28: If you sign up today, you can stop teaching grades 6-12 tomorrow . . . except for reading the weekly essays.
 You can devote your time to teaching the younger children.
 Grades 6-12 are taken care of by RPC's video-based lessons.
 A student can "re-wind" any part of any lesson, and watch it again and again.
 This is what every curriculum should offer.
 Your time is valuable.
 Don't stick with a textbooks-based curriculum just because you paid for the textbooks.
 That money is gone.
 (Sorry about that.)
 Don't waste the teaching time that those textbooks require from you.
 There is a better way . . . for you and your children.
 Let me show you why it's silly to stick for even one extra day with a parent-dependent curriculum.
 Let's say that you put $1 in a parking meter to buy an hour.
 But you finish your shopping in 15 minutes.
 Would you sit in your parked car for 45 minutes, just because you have 75 cents' worth of time left on the meter?
 No?
 Then why stick with a labor-intensive (your labor) curriculum?

 Bonus reason #29: Maybe you would like to take a course.
 The enrollment fee is for the whole family.
 You can log in for free and then buy a course.
 Better yet, if you order a course for your child, you get it for free.
-For a list of courses, click here.
 However, there are four reasons not to adopt the Ron Paul Curriculum.

 1. You want a school.
 This is a curriculum, not a school.
 There are no grades.